Installation ↑ Back to top

 Each time you add a product, a new set of bundled product options becomes available.
 These options allow you to change parameters specific to the added item, such as pricing & shipping options, minimum and maximum quantities and more.

-It is possible to bundle multiple instances of the same simple or variable product and configure each one individually.
-This creates many possibilities — for example, you can bundle together multiple variations of a single variable product using the Filter Variations option.
+Note that it’s possible to bundle multiple instances of the same simple or variable product together and configure each one individually.
+This creates many possibilities — for example, you can bundle together individual variations of a single variable product.

 Pricing ↑ Back to top